 Once you know more about your audience, it is much easier to figure out what marketing messages will resonate.
 Sending targeted emails will improve your open and click rates, allow you to save money and ultimately get more sales and a better ROI.

-The Email is Written at an 8th-Grade Reading Level
+The Email Is Written at an Eighth-Grade Reading Level

 Your subject line will determine whether customers open your email or delete it.
 Begin your email with an impactful statement that can resonate with your reader.
 Your body copy should convey value by connecting your offering and your business to your reader.
 Give your reader a reason to act – create an offer or a promotion as the core of your email.

 Your layout should look professional, clean and simple.
 Ensure your email is designed for mobile and easy to navigate, as 46% of readers access their email on their mobile devices.
-Your objective is for the reader to be able to quickly read it and digest your main message and content.
+Your objective is to enable the reader to quickly read and digest your main message and content.

 The more you know about your audience through market research, the better you can tailor your message to meet their needs and solve their problems.
-Most failed email marketing campaigns failed because the sender treated every email recipient the same.
+Most email marketing campaigns that fail do so because the sender treated every email recipient the same.
 Content relevancy is key to email marketing success.

 Another crucial step is personalizing your email by calling your customer by name, both in the subject line and within the text.
 The more personal you can get, the easier it is to build trust and get a reaction.
 This is simple to accomplish using WorkWave’s Marketing Automation software!

 What’s the purpose of sending an email promoting your product if you are not going to call out to your reader to perform a certain action?
 A successful marketing email must contain a clear call-to-action (CTA).
-Your call-to-action can urge readers to complete a variety of actions from clicking on a link to qualify for an offer, to filling out a survey, or making a purchase.
+Your CTA can urge readers to complete a variety of actions from clicking on a link to qualify for an offer, to filling out a survey to making a purchase.
 Further still, you can personalize the offer to your reader.
 Offer choices for action based on the reader’s persona and interests.